chili-chips-ba/openCologne/8.StressTest/README.md

 Testing so far has uncovered 2 important hypoteses:
 1. Lut-trees are not as potent as traditional LUTs, and the area-potency tradeoff is on the limit of paying off, especially when you count in the missing features of Lut-trees.
 2. Short, local routing is handled really well (**up to 97.8% utilization**), but global routing is least to say a challenge
+3. The number of DFFs seems to be oversized for this number of logic elements

+Points 1. and 2. are clear from the first 5 tests.
+Fine-grained locally contained RTL structures achieved high utilization, without any routing issues.
+On the other hand the coarse, when dealing with globally distributed structures like LUTRAM, CCGM1A1 struggled with routing.
+This may be due to a lack of global routing resources, or defficiencies in the PnR tools.
+The CPEs consisting of two L2T4 make this a quasi-41k LUT4 device, but the logic capacity is in reality around 20k LUT4s, using popular FPGA vendors (Intel, Lattice, Gowin) as reference.
+In conclusion, logic defficiency of LUT-trees degrades the device logic capacity, for most applications, providing a logic capacity of 20k LUT4s, at 53% more configuration bits.

 ## Additional Tests: